INVESTMENT STAPLES

 Where value is created:

-Linking production to processing and export markets
+Linking production to processing and end markets

 Where value is created: